-Whole school assemblies are held on the quad Tuesday, Wednesday and Thursday mornings and include a uniform check and roll call.
-Year Assemblies are held on Thursday morning after the whole school assembly.
-Formal assemblies in the hall are usually held once each month as advertised on the school calendar.
-These assemblies are chaired by captains & prefects and stress student participation and presentations.
+Whole school assemblies are held on the quad when required and include a uniform check and roll call.

+Year Assemblies are held Tuesday or Wednesday morning during the Literacy/Numeracy period.

+Formal assemblies are usually held once a term in the hall as advertised on the school calendar.
+These assemblies are chaired by captains and prefects and stress student participation and presentations.